jellyfin/jellyfin.org/docs/general/server/media/comics.md

 # Comics / Mangas

 Comics and mangas, from now on referred to as comics, should usually be in the library root directory or in a subfolder for the individual comics.
 The subfolders allow for organization of metadata and images.
-They use the "Books" library type and metadata is provided with the Bookshelf plugin.
+They use the "Books" library type and metadata are provided with the Bookshelf plugin.

 :::note